stenhousestuart/dirty_data_codeclan_project/README.md

 ## Introduction

-The `dirty_data_codeclan_project_stuartstenhouse` repository contains two projects titled `cake` and `candy` which are projects completed as part of the CodeClan Professional Data Analysis Course.
-Togther the projects form the first projected completed on the course, titled the `Dirty Data Project`.
+The `dirty_data_codeclan_project_stuartstenhouse` repository contains two tasks titled `cake` and `candy` which are tasks completed as part of the CodeClan Professional Data Analysis Course.
+Together the tasks form the first project completed on the course, titled the `Dirty Data Project`.

-A short description of each project is included below; however, for more detailed information please see the individual `README.md` files.
+A short description of each task is included below; however, for more detailed information please see the individual `README.md` files.

 -   `cake`: Cleaning and analysis of data relating to different cake ingredients.
 -   `candy`: Cleaning and analysis of data relating to individual candy preferences.